6 min read

 • Simplification of the migration process.

-• Questions about long-term maintainability of generated tests.
+• Questions about the long-term maintainability of the tests created.

 • Risk of code duplication and loss of logical flow during translation.

-Cypress offers a fast learning curve and opinionated test writing, making it user-friendly for beginners.
-However, Playwright excels in handling complex scenarios such as iFrames and scrolling, providing better support for sophisticated applications.
-Additionally, Playwright offers cost-effective parallelization options compared to Cypress.
+Cypress has a clear test creation, making it user-friendly for beginners.
+Playwright, on the other hand, excels at handling complex scenarios such as iFrames and scrolling and offers better support for demanding applications.
+Playwright also offers cost-effective parallelization options compared to Cypress.

 Why should QA teams consider migrating from Cypress to Playwright?

 QA teams can face challenges with Cypress, especially with high parallelization costs that can put a strain on budgets.
-Migrating to Playwright can reduce these financial burdens while improving testing capabilities, especially for complex applications that require better handling of different elements.
+Migrating to Playwright can reduce these financial burdens while improving testing capabilities, especially for complex applications.

 What challenges can arise when migrating from Cypress to Playwright?